 The Infosound broadcast schedule

-Infosound broadcasts around the clock, seven days a week so you can tune in whenever you like.
+Infosound broadcasts around the clock, throughout the year, so you can tune in whenever you like.

 There are three types of audio item you might hear:

-services, leisure, holidays, benefits, employment, getting out and about, transport; in fact it could be almost anything as long as
+services, leisure, holidays, benefits, employment, getting out and about, transport; in fact, it could be on almost any subject as long as

-• The audio briefing: these are shorter items that highlight local and regional services and events.
-These might be supplied by a
+• The briefing: these are shorter items that highlight local and regional services and events.
+These might be about a local sight loss

 loss, news of events and services they want others to know about as well as comments they wish to share.
 Support organisations